What is a risk register?

 Using the 6clicks risk register

 6clicks provides a unified and simplified platform for risk management.
 You can easily add risks and import risks to the 6clicks risk register.
-The detailed risk register helps you capture all information about a risk including causes, impact, treatment status, risk rating, etc. By assigning an owner to each risk, it becomes easier to monitor and manage the risk.
+The detailed risk register helps you capture all information about risk, including causes, impact, treatment status, risk rating, etc. Assigning an owner to each risk makes it easier to monitor and manage the risk.

-Once you have listed all the risks in the risk register, the platform also helps you set up and automate risk assessments.
-Interested in knowing more about our groundbreaking platform for risk management and GRC?
+Once you have listed all the risks in the risk register, the platform enables you to set up and automate risk assessments and treatments.
+Interested in knowing more about our platform for risk management and GRC?